faircloth-lab/phyluce/docs/daily-use/daily-use-3-uce-processing.rst

 result of assembly/other problems **or** a biological event(s).

-The way that this process works is that phyluce_ aligns (using lastz_) the contigs you assembled to the probes you input on a taxon-by-taxon (or otu-by- otu) basis.
+The way that this process works is that phyluce_ aligns (using lastz_) the contigs you assembled to the probes you input on a taxon-by-taxon (or otu-by-otu) basis.
 Then, the code parses the alignment file to determine which contigs matched which probes, whether any probes from a single locus matched multiple contigs or whether a single contig matched probes designed from muliple UCE loci.
 Either of these latter two events suggests that the locus in question is